 - Cravings.
 People may experience intense urges or cravings for the drug as their addiction develops.

 - Physical dependence.
 Physical dependence to drugs can develop as people grow accustomed to the persistent presence and influence of the substance.
-The changes in physiology that accompany this process leave people feeling badly or functioning sub-optimally when the drug is no longer in the system.
+The changes in physiology that accompany this process leave people feeling bad or functioning sub-optimally when the drug is no longer in the system.

 - Tolerance.
 Over time and with prolonged use, people can build up a tolerance to the drug, meaning they need more of the drug to achieve the desired effects.

-- Poor judgement.
+- Poor judgment.
 When an individual is addicted to drugs, he or she may do anything to obtain more, including risky behaviors such as stealing, lying, engaging in unsafe sexual activity, selling drugs, or crimes that could land the person in jail.

 - Drug-seeking.
 People may spend excessive amounts of time and energy finding and getting their drug of choice.